hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `service_principal` - (Required) A Service Principal block as documented below.

 * `enable_rbac` - (Optional) True or False.
 Enables or Disables Kubernetes Role Based Access Control (RBAC).
-Defaults to True.
+Defaults to True, enabling Kubernetes RBAC without AzureAD integration.
 Changing this forces a new resource to be created.

 ---